bazelbuild/bazel-blog/_posts/2019-06-18-list-strategy.md

 - To configure fallback strategy one had to provide additional flag `--remote_local_fallback_strategy=`.

-### Example
+> ### Example
-I want to configure a build to run remotely and fallback onto `local` strategy in case remote execution is not possible.
+> Let's configure a build to run remotely and fallback onto `local` strategy in case remote execution is not possible.
 The configuration would be something like:
+>
 ```
 $ bazel build
  --spawn_strategy=remote